Next.js - Pages router

 Update your

-as follows:import type { AppProps } from 'next/app'import { StringtaleProvider } from "@stringtale/react"import "@stringtale/react/styles.css"export default function MyApp({ Component, pageProps }: AppProps) {return (<StringtaleProvider><Component {...pageProps} /></StringtaleProvider>)}For more information about customizing the
+Appcomponent in<PROJECT_DIRECTORY>/pages/_app.tsxand wrap your app using<StringtaleProvider>as follows:import type { AppProps } from 'next/app'// When using pages router, make sure to import// from @stringtale/react, not @stringtale/nextimport { StringtaleProvider } from "@stringtale/react"import "@stringtale/react/styles.css"export default function MyApp({ Component, pageProps }: AppProps) {return (<StringtaleProvider><Component {...pageProps} /></StringtaleProvider>)}For more information about customizing the

-component see the NextJS documentation. -
+Appcomponent see the NextJS documentation. -

 You’re now ready to use Stringtale in your project.
 For more information on how to use Stringtale with React see our React documentation.